madprops/airc/README.md

 `!instructions`: Responds with the current instructions string.

 `!set instructions to x`: Sets instructions to x.
+Instructions longer than 250 characters will be ignored.

 `!silent`: Responds with the current silent boolean.